 Tours and visiting opportunities

 Choosing a college that best fits you is an important decision and visiting campus is one of the best ways to determine if a college is right for you.
 A personal visit to the MSU campus will provide an opportunity to meet faculty, staff and students and to explore campus life.
 Because selecting a college is such an important decision, families are welcome and encouraged to participate.
-As part of your campus visit, the Admissions Staff can schedule any or all of the following for you: a campus tour, a residence hall tour, an appointment with a MSU Representative, a visit with a faculty member and a classroom visit.
+As part of your campus visit, the admissions staff can schedule any or all of the following for you: a campus tour, a residence hall tour, an appointment with a MSU Representative, a visit with a faculty member and a classroom visit (during the school year).

-To schedule your visit, you are encouraged to call or email at least two weeks in advance of your planned visit.
-Please contact Renee Douthit, the Campus Visit Coordinator in the Admissions Office at (406) 994-2452, toll free 1-888-MSU-CATS or send e-mail to email@example.com.
+To schedule your visit, you are encouraged to call or complete the registration form at least two weeks in advance of your planned visit.
+Please contact Jessi Ecord, the Campus Visit Coordinator in the Admissions Office at (406) 994-2452 or toll free 1-888-MSU-CATS.
 You are also more than welcome to just "drop in" and go on a campus tour.

 8:45 a.m. & 1:45 p.m.